 Allow Them To Say No

 If the other person has a chance of saying no he is feeling safe and secure.

 Dump The Yes Ladder: Use the No Ladder

 I particularly loved the author takes aim at the yes ladder and says that in spite everyone raves about it, it’s not the best sales tool because the final yes is not sincere.

 Much better to let the prospect start with a no and empower him to choose the final yes instead after a series of “no” that makes him feel in charge.

-So for example when calling for campaign donations against the sitting president the caller would start by saying “do you think the best day for America are ahead?”, “are you letting Obama sit in office without a fight?”
+So, for example, when calling for campaign donations against the sitting president the caller would start by saying:

 And then the caller would say: if you want to do something today to make sure that doesn’t happen, you can give to the X committee, which is fighting hard for you not to make that happen.